Skip to main content

 Who will pay for the project?

 It is expected that both public and private funds will be required to implement the project.
-To date, Friends of the Falls has committed $7.7 million and the State of Minnesota has committed $2.8 million via a Legislative-Citizen Commission for Minnesota Resources grant.
+To date, Friends of the Falls has committed $7.7 million, and the State of Minnesota has committed nearly $5 million via Legislative-Citizen Commission for Minnesota Resources and Lessard-Sams Outdoor Heritage Council grants.

 Great River Passage Conservancy is a partner of the City of St. Paul and leads advocacy and fundraising efforts for three projects along the Mississippi River – Mississippi River Learning Center, River Balcony, and East Side River District.